tekartik/sembast.dart/sembast_web/README.md

 ## How it works

 Like sembast the whole database is loaded into memory from indexedDB.
-It notifies cross tabs using localStorage. data is incrementally updated from indexedDB.
+It notifies cross tabs using `BroadcastChannel`. data is incrementally updated from indexedDB.
 If a transaction is ran after some changes happens, new data is loaded and transaction is ran again.

 The only exported API is `databaseFactoryWeb`.
 For more information on the API see [sembast](https://pub.dev/packages/sembast) documentation.